dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

   </a>
 </div>

-><span style="color:grey"> Each reappearance invites new reports, which are then **counted against your account**, regardless of whether any actual cheating occurred.
-When you finally get banned, MacDGuy cites these accumulated reports as justification. **All reports are tied to your account, valid or not.** </span>
+Each reappearance invites new reports, which are then **counted against your account**, regardless of whether any actual cheating occurred.
+When you finally get banned, MacDGuy cites these accumulated reports as justification. **All reports are tied to your account, valid or not.**

 The devs didn't respond. <br>Instead, my post exposing this flaw - and the repeated reappearance of banned players - was **deleted by MacDGuy**.
-He then locked Nix’s thread and left behind a vague message implying _everything was under control_.
+He then locked Nix’s thread and left behind a vague message implying _everything was under control_. <br>
  But nothing changed. **SuSu was rank #1 again that same day.**

 ## Exploits Should Not Be Shared Publicly